 dr. R.E.
 (Renske) Onstein

-Renske Onstein is a Postdoc in macro-evolution and -ecology, associated to IBED's Computational Geo-Ecology group.
+Renske Onstein is a Postdoc in macro-evolution and -ecology, associated to IBED's Theoretical and Computationl Ecology department.
 She is interested in global diversity patterns and the processes driving those.
 Currently her research focuses on the interaction between frugivores and fruit functional traits and how this may have affected diversification rates in the palm family.
 Renske joined the PhD and Postdoc Council to help connect young researchers across the Institute and to plan activities and events.

 dr. J.A.
 (Jacques) Deere

-Jacques started as a postdoc in the theoretical ecology group at IBED in July 2015.
+Jacques started as a postdoc in the Theoretical and Computational Ecology department at IBED in July 2015.
 His research is partly experimental and partly theoretical, with a focus on the role of dispersal in eco-evolutionary dynamics.

 Jacques joined the PhD/Postdoc council to help postdocs to connect, highlight opportunities that could aid in postdoc development, but also provide a platform for postdocs to view their concerns.